lanlan3322/lanlan3322.github.io/index.md

 Director of Blockchain and Technology (Institute of Blockchain® Ltd)<br>
 技术总监 （区块链技术学院®）

+* More than 20 years solid working experiences in computer science industry.
+* Professional in cutting-edge technologies such as cloud, blockchain,AR and AI.
+* Multi-cultural team leader with management skills on international projects.

 **Experience:**

 * DACE (WSQ Diploma in Adult and Continuing Education)